 - 2 cup panko bread crumb

 Chop the chicken into bite sizes and soak in milk.
-Let it sit in the fridge for 30 min-12 hours.
+Let it sit in the fridge for 20 min.

 Dip the seasoned chicken into the egg-flour-water mixture.
-Take out one piece at a time and roll on the panko-thyme mixture until it's well coated.
-Place on a greased baking sheet in a single layer.
-Optional: Spray cooking oil on top of the nuggets.
+Take out one piece at a time and roll (only once) on the panko using chopsticks.
+Place on a parchment-paper-lined baking sheet in a single layer.

 Bake for 17~20 minutes based on your oven.